 Prof. Dr. Tracy Taylor (University of Technology Sydney)

 The application starts on the EASM website on 15 January 2017.
+The registration closes on 30 June 2017.
 Applications must be submitted before 31 May 2017 via the Conference Administration Tool.
 Expect a response (acceptance/rejection) two weeks later.
 Your application consists of a short presentation (abstract of max.
 400 words) of your project in which you briefly present your problem statement, research field, theoretical and methodological positions, the status of your project (e.g. at the beginning, halfway or at the end), the name of your supervisor and your institutional affiliation.
 First time attendees are given priority and the maximum number of seminar participants is 20 students.